-Jury to begin second day of deliberations in Trump hush money trial
+Jury begins second day of deliberations in Trump hush money trial

 Jury ends first day of deliberations in Trump trial without a verdictJury ends first day of deliberations in ...

-The jurors – whose identities are being kept secret for their own protection amid nationwide political tensions – are working behind closed doors.
+The jurors – whose identities are being kept secret for their own protection amid nationwide political tensions – began working behind closed doors again on Thursday after re-examining witness testimony and rehearing instructions from the judge.

-The only clues to the direction they are taking come through requests for clarifications.
-They were due to start off on Thursday by re-examining testimony from two witnesses and also hear again the judge’s instructions on how to interpret the law.
+“We’ll be here it looks like a long time,” Trump told reporters outside the courtroom.

-Trump is accused of falsifying business records related to a hush money payment made to adult film star Stormy Daniels in the lead-up to the 2016 presidential election, which Trump won.
+The former president is accused of falsifying business records related to a hush money payment made to adult film star Stormy Daniels in the lead-up to the 2016 presidential election, which Trump won.

 Daniels has alleged she had a sexual encounter with Trump, which he denies.
 Prosecutors have said the payment was unlawful and aimed to shield the ex-president from negative media coverage that could have derailed his bid for the White House.